 In this case study, we demonstrate the efficacy of the proposed method in detecting singularities in the signal recorded from the neocortex region of the brain.
-The singularities are representative of the neuronal firings in the brain and are indicative of brain responsiveness towards various sensory and spatial perception, motor commands, language etc. \cite{quiroga2005invariant}.
-However, reliable and accurate detection of these spikes is still an open problem because (a) the spikes are oftentimes mistaken with other electrical activities (also referred to as volume conduction, \cite{gordon2013comparing}) or (b) the waiting time between two spikes may be as low as 0.6 ms, which might not be resolved by conventional change detection methods.
-The data in the current study is derived from \cite{quiroga2004unsupervised}, collected for 60 s at a sampling rate of 24k Hz.
-A 50 ms realization of the signal is presented in (Fig.~\ref{fig:im11}(a)).
-Since the problem involves detecting singularities, the halfwaves containing these singularities would show a strong phase synchronization at multiple levels of $R^j{(t)}\in \mathcal{G}$ (see Proposition 3).
-To detect the spikes, first we selected the set of components with maximal mutual agreement which included $R^1(t)$ and $R^2(t)$.
-This is apparent since the spikes are high frequency features.
-The corresponding plot of the InSync statistic and the RP constructed from the InSync statistic, $\mathcal{I}(\hslash^1_{k}(t))$ are shown in Figs.~\ref{fig:im11}(b\&c), respectively.
+Reliable and accurate detection of these spikes is still an open problem because (a) the spikes are oftentimes mistaken with other electrical activities \cite{gordon2013comparing} or (b) the waiting time between two spikes may be as low as 0.6 ms, which might not be resolved by conventional change detection methods.
+Data used in this study was collected for 60 s at a sampling rate of 24~kHz \cite{quiroga2004unsupervised}.
+A 50 ms realization of the signal is presented in Fig.~\ref{fig:im11}(a).

+Since the problem involves detecting singularities, we expect the halfwaves containing these singularities to show a strong phase synchronization at multiple levels of $R^j{(t)}\in \mathcal{G}$ (see Proposition 2).
+To detect these singularities, we identify $R^1(t)$ and $R^2(t)$ as the set of rotation components with maximum mutual agreement.
+This is apparent since the singularities are high frequency features and the change point information pertaining to singularities is resolved mostly in the first few levels.
+The corresponding plot of the InSync statistic and the RP constructed from the InSync statistic are shown in Figs.~\ref{fig:im11}(b) \& (c), respectively.
 The singularity points (represented by sharp vertical lines) can be easily visualized from Fig.~\ref{fig:im11}(c).